-- The Unfettered: Genie turns out to not be Axe Crazy as much as he is just utterly fatalistic and devoted to a twisted sense of justice.
-Exemplified by his quote in the ending "...No one is innocent, so Karma doesn't care who it kills.
+- The Unfettered: Genie turns out to not be Axe Crazy as much as she is just utterly fatalistic and devoted to a twisted sense of justice.
+Exemplified by her quote in the ending "...No one is innocent, so Karma doesn't care who it kills.
 It strikes out randomly, assured it has destroyed a sinner...
 Karma is my God, and I am its angel."

 - Too Awesome to Use: Items in general, due to the lack of shops in the game and the majority of monsters not respawning once killed.

 - Twenty Bear Asses: The "Nothings" needed to end the game, but because they drop from every enemy and count as a karma system it makes collecting them allot more interesting.